 The school has a detailed plan to improve the quality of PE provision for all pupils.
 This is updated termly and reviewed by Governors.
 The plan includes an overview of sports premium spending and a review of the impact of the allocated funds.

-Through the government funding for sport the school will, where possible, provide opportunities for both pupils and teachers to work with and alongside PE specialists and sports coaches.
-The aim is to enhance specialist and coaching facilities and to develop the skills and expertise of staff to provide better coaching, mentoring and advice to pupils.
+Through the Government Funding for Sport the School will, where possible, provide opportunities for both pupils and teachers to work with and alongside PE specialists and sports coaches.
+The aim is to enhance specialist and coaching facilities and to develop the skills and expertise of staff to provide better coaching, mentoring and advice to pupils across the whole PE and sport spectrum.

-Spending will be reviewed and published on the school website.
+Spending will be reviewed and published on the school website